 The history of pet ownership dates back to prehistoric times when man first discovered that it was possible to train wolves, the common ancestor of all modern-day dogs.
-Today, 65% of U.S. households own at least one pet — and October is known as Adopt a Shelter Dog Month.
+Today, 44% of all households in the United States have a dog and 35% have a cat.

 While millions of dogs, cats and other animals have found loving homes, the American Society for the Prevention of Cruelty to Animals (ASPCA) estimates that 3.1 million dogs and 3.2 million cats enter animal shelters nationwide every year.
 Spring is the perfect time to bring home a new furball, but before you go to a pet store or breeder, check out a few financial reasons you should consider adopting shelter pets.